LassoSoft/LassoGuide/lasso_guide_source/index.rst

 Lasso is a powerful programming language used to drive millions of web pages from servers around the world.
 It has an easy-to-master syntax and allows fast, flexible development and scripting.
-Lasso can be used in many ways, and as a language provides a virtually infinite set of shortcuts for completing development goals.
+Lasso can be used in many ways, and as a language provides a virtually infinite set of shortcuts for achieving development goals.

 .. only:: html